top of page

 2. Application of New Surface:

-Your new surface will be applied in 3 phases: 1.
-Surface prep phase 2.
-Bonding/priming phase, and 3.
-Top coat phase.
+Your new surface will be applied in 3 phases:

 3. Completion:

+Your surface will now look as shiny and beautiful as the day it was first installed.
 In one day, from start to finish, your surface will be transformed from an embarrassment to the centerpiece of the room, with a new, high gloss, sparkling clean beautiful finish!

 Do's and Don't's